Video report by ITV News Wales and West of England Correspondent Rupert Evelyn

 The DfT said the review will consider a number of factors relating to HS2, including its benefits, impacts, affordability, efficiency, deliverability, scope and phasing.

-HS2 is planned to run up to at a top speed of 225mph – faster than France’s high speed TGV service which currently runs at around 200mph.It will make transport in between some of the UK's commonly travelled to cities and towns much faster.
+HS2 is planned to run up to 18 trains per hour at a top speed of 225mph – faster than France’s high speed TGV service which currently runs at around 200mph.It will make transport in between some of the UK's commonly travelled to cities and towns much faster.

 For example London to Birmingham will take around 49 minutes instead of the 1 hour 21 it currently takes.